 Despite numerous storms throughout its history, Wejherowo managed to retain its growth and in 1772 the town had 565 inhabitants.
 Following the first partition of Poland, the region of Pomerania fell under Prussian rule, at which point Wejherowo was renamed ‘Neustadt’.
 In the 19th century the town was continuing to develop quite rapidly due to two main factors – the establishment of the administrative district of Wejherowo in 1818 and the opening of the railway line between Gdansk and Szczecin.
 At that time, an increasing number of settlers began moving into the region and in Wejherowo itself.
 On the other hand, in the second half of the 19th century many Jewish families from Wejherowo were emigrating to Syracuse in New York, among them the famous theatrical family of the Schuberts.
 In 1920, after 148 years of foreign rule, Wejherowo was finally returned to the territory of Poland.

 About 16,000 people were living there just prior to the outbreak of the Second World War.
-The Nazis exterminated almost entire Jewish population of the town during the war, and a number of the other local Poles shared their fate.
+The Germans exterminated almost entire Jewish population of the town during the war, and a number of the other local Poles shared their fate.
 In 1939, the village of Piasnica Wielka, located not far from Wejherowo, witnessed the mass shooting of as many as 12,000 Poles.